holm0563/ImperativeArchitecture/README.md

 Define an opinionated architecture standard for C# that focuses its scope based on modern patterns like SOA (service oriented architecture), DI (dependency injection), Statelessness.
 This improves productivity, reusability, and standardization for software development teams.

 # Overview
-When it comes to architecture C# is bloated.
+When it comes to architecture C# is too robust.
 Its a multiuse tool that can be used for so many different use cases.
 This goes against the KISS philosophy (keep it simple stupid).
 When we are using C# for specific use cases like microservices, libraries, etc we want to use the "good parts" and be consistent.
 Teams struggle because there are so many patterns available.
 It makes it difficult to reuse code, train junior programmers, and perform code reviews.

 How many different ways can you store business logic?
 Is it best to use: properties, constructors, static methods, methods?